Skip to Content

 Celebrate Read Across America Day or act out your favorite Dr. Seuss book in style with our free printable Dr. Seuss headbands!
 Choose from characters like The Lorax, Thing 1 & Thing 2, and Horton from Horton Hears A Who to make the perfect accessory for the occasion.

-Whether you choose to color them in yourself or print them in full color and craft, they’re easy to assemble and guaranteed to add a touch of Seussian flair to your festivities on March 2nd!
+Whether you choose to color them in yourself or print them in full color and craft, these fun Dr. Seuss headbands are easy to assemble and guaranteed to add a touch of Seussian flair to your festivities on March 2nd!

 collage of Dr. Seuss Day Activities